eyza-cod2/zpam3/README.md

 ## Troubleshooting
 ### Error "zPAM is not installed correctly"
-#### Iwd file zpam322.iwd must be installed in main folder. (fs_game)
+#### Iwd file zpam330.iwd must be installed in main folder. (fs_game)
  - From version 3.20, all iwd files have to be installed in main folder.
 This is because of bug that cvars / settings changed in game are not saved into the config when running a game with fs_game set.
 Make sure cvar /fs_game is empty and iwd files are placed in main folder.

+#### Iwd file zpam_maps_v1.iwd.iwd must be installed in main folder
+- From version 3.20, fixed versions of some maps are available.
+PAM is forcing to include these files to make sure maps are available on every server.

 #### Error while getting loaded iwd files.
 Make sure iwd files does not contains spaces.
 - PAM was not able to parse loaded iwd files.
 Some of the iwd files have probably name with spaces.

-#### Iwd file mp_toujane_fix_v2.iwd must be installed in main folder<br>Iwd file mp_burgundy_fix_v1.iwd must be installed in main folder
-- From version 3.20, fixed versions of some maps are available.
-PAM is forcing to include these files to make sure maps are available on every server.

 ####  WWW downloading must be enabled.
 Set sv_wwwDownload and sv_wwwBaseURL
 - You have to enable www downloading via cvar /sv_wwwDownload 1 and specify a download url via cvar /sv_wwwBaseURL "url".
-- If you dont have any url, you can use /sv_wwwBaseURL "http://cod2x.me/zpam322"
+- If you dont have any url, you can use /sv_wwwBaseURL "http://cod2x.me/zpam330"
 - This is to make sure fixed maps are downloaded in fast way for players

 ####  Old pam / maps detected in main folder.
 Delete iwd file you see above.